• Gluten-Free Recipes

 A gluten free lemon loaf cake is a recipe every cook, gluten-free or not, should have in their recipe box.
 This simple, super-versatile cake is made with a simple blend of oat and almond flour for a wholesome, sturdy crumb that nonetheless manages to be effortlessly tender.
 Whole milk yogurt lends moisture and structure.

-This gluten free lemon loaf is inspired by a French yogurt cake, with a few adaptations from moi.
-It's a wonderful afternoon snacking cake, or you can dress it up with whipped cream and fruit for a simple yet luscious dessert.
-All of the ingredients you'll need for this cake are easily found in your grocery store, and it takes just minutes to whisk up the batter.
+This recipe is inspired by a French yogurt cake, with a few adaptations from moi.
+It's a wonderful afternoon snack, or you can dress it up with whipped cream and fruit for a simple yet luscious dessert.
+Add a simple lemon glaze for even more flavor.

 Jump to: